 - √: Flag is affected - -: Flag is not affected - (1): If a loading to the PCL register occurs, the execution cycle of instructions will be delayed for one more cycle (four system clocks). - (2): If a skipping to the next instruction occurs, the execution cycle of instructions will be delayed for one more cycle (four system clocks).
-Otherwise the original instruction cycle is unchanged. - $^{(3)}$ : $^{(1)}$ and $^{(2)}$ - (4): The flags may be affected by the execution status.
-If the Watchdog Timer is cleared by executing the CLR WDT1 or CLR WDT2 instruction, the TO and PD are cleared.
+Otherwise the original instruction cycle is unchanged. - $^{(3)}$: $^{(1)}$ and $^{(2)}$ - (4): The flags may be affected by the execution status.
+If the Watchdog Timer is cleared by executing the CLR WDT1 or CLR WDT2 instruction, the TO is set and the PD is cleared.
 Otherwise the TO and PD flags remain unchanged.